js302/ReStore/README.md

 ### Security

+- **Encryption**: Enable AES-256-GCM encryption to protect sensitive backups with password protection
+- **Password Storage**: Your encryption password is never stored - only the salt is saved in `config.json`
-- Store configuration files securely, especially if they contain cloud storage credentials
+- **Credentials**: Store configuration files securely, especially if they contain cloud storage credentials
-- Environment variables may include sensitive information like API keys
+- **Environment Variables**: May include sensitive information like API keys - consider enabling encryption
-- Windows settings backups contain registry exports that can modify system behavior
+- **Windows Settings**: Backups contain registry exports that can modify system behavior
-- Administrator privileges may be required for some restore operations, particularly for system-level settings
+- **Administrator Privileges**: May be required for some restore operations, particularly for system-level settings
-- Always review restore scripts before executing them, especially when restoring Windows settings
+- **Script Review**: Always review restore scripts before executing them, especially when restoring Windows settings
+- **Lost Passwords**: There is no password recovery mechanism - encrypted backups are unrecoverable without the password

 ### Limitations